x

 Response from officials

-Kimsey and other elections and law enforcement officials from the Vancouver and Portland areas held a news conference early Monday afternoon where they shared photos of a suspect vehicle believed to be connected to all three incidents, described as a black or dark-colored 2001-2004 Volvo S-60 with no front license plate and an unknown rear plate.
+Kimsey and other elections and law enforcement officials from the Vancouver and Portland areas held a news conference early Monday afternoon where they shared photos of a suspect vehicle believed to be connected to Portland incident, described as a black or dark-colored 2001-2004 Volvo S-60 with no front license plate and an unknown rear plate.
+Investigators believe the vehicle is tied to the two Vancouver incidents as well, according to a Portland police news release.

 Credit: Portland Police Bureau